Senforsce/orch8rion/_docs/content/contributing/introduction.md

 dependencies of the object, so that changing a package invalidates all its dependents when relevant.

-## Enter `orchestrion toolexec`
+## Enter `orch8rion toolexec`

-At the core, Orchestrion is interfacing with the standard Go toolchain using the `-toolexec` mechanism:
+At the core, Orch8rion is interfacing with the standard Go toolchain using the `-toolexec` mechanism:

 > ```